metashot/busco/README.md

-# busco-quality
+# busco

-metashot/busco-quality is a pipeline for assessing the quality of prokaryotic and eukaryotic genomes using BUSCO.
+metashot/busco is a pipeline for assessing the quality of prokaryotic and eukaryotic genomes using BUSCO.

 *Note*: This workflow is not intended for classify "finished" genomes.